VWS-Python/vws-python-mock/docs/source/docker.rst

 When using Vuforia Web Services, it is necessary to create a database on the `Target Manager`_.
 This is a web interface which does not have an HTTP API.

-To mimic this functionality, this mock provides a storage container which has an HTTP API.
+To mimic this functionality, this mock provides a target manager container which has an HTTP API.

-To add a database, make a request to the following endpoint against the storage container:
+To add a database, make a request to the following endpoint against the target manager container:

-.. autoflask:: mock_vws._flask_server.storage:TARGET_MANAGER_FLASK_APP
+.. autoflask:: mock_vws._flask_server.target_manager:TARGET_MANAGER_FLASK_APP
    :endpoints: create_database

 For example, with the containers set up as in :ref:`creating-containers`, use ``curl``: